 Click here for a list of members by committee.

-Please click here to be added to the RAQC email list to receive notifications about future meetings.
+Email Sign-up: click here to be added to any of the subcommittees’ interested parties email list to receive notifications about future meetings.

 In 2011, the RAQC conducted a similar effort to evaluate control strategies.
 A report was presented to the RAQC Board and is the starting point for this current evaluation effort.